Toshiba’s Commitment to a Carbon-Neutral Future

 - Toshiba's technologies for reducing CO₂ emissions that can contribute to carbon neutrality

-Efforts to counteract the global issue of climate change have carbon neutrality—reduction of greenhouse gases to zero—into the mainstream in Europe and around the world.
+Efforts to counteract the global issue of climate change have brought carbon neutrality—reduction of greenhouse gases to zero—into the mainstream in Europe and around the world.
 At the same time, driven in part by the rising impact of energy security risk, there is fast growing interest in renewable energy sources that do not emit CO₂ and that countries can supply for themselves.

 Toshiba is working for a carbon neutral future with initiatives in four key areas…